 The Humanitarian Open Street Map (HOT) team launched a kickstarter project to support the development of the first free Haitian Creole Open Street Map Book.
 Since the earthquakes in 2012 HOT has made OpenStreetMap the most detailed base map for Port-au-Prince available.
 Their map was used by search and rescue teams, the World Bank, the United Nations and other organizations working on the ground.
 However adequate training materials are still not available in Haitian Creole keeping Haitian locals from effectively using this free of charge resource.

 The devastating earthquake, which hit Haiti on 12 January 2010 created an unprecedented situation in the country.
 Within hours of the disaster, UN-SPIDER facilitated the activation of the International Charter and activated its network.
-Recognizing the need to support the Civil Protection Agency of Haiti (CPA), UN-SPIDER conducted an Expert Mission with the goal of identifying the needs of CPA and other government agencies regarding the access to and use of space-based information to support response and recovery efforts.
+Recognizing the need to support the Civil Protection Agency of Haiti (CPA), UN-SPIDER conducted an Expert Mission with the goal of identifying the needs of CPA and other government agencies regarding the access to and use of to support response and recovery efforts.

 Sun, 14/03/2010 to Sat, 20/03/2010